blinkenstephanie/apex-solana-pumpswap-launcher/README.md

 - Live product: **[apexlauncher.fun](https://apexlauncher.fun)**
 - Fee: **0.8%**
 - This repository is a **public discovery page** for a **private** product
-- We **do not** email source packs, sell lifetime downloads, or open the private project as a public install repo
+- We **do not** email source packs, distribute source downloads, or open the private project as a public install repo

 ---